vtemian/configatron/README.md

 #### Testing

-Having complex logic for indexing, caching and parsing, I though that the safest way to test it would be in integration.
+Having complex logic for indexing, caching and parsing, I thought that the safest way to test it would be in integration.
 For that, the majority of test cases are parsing and indexing config files, written in temporary files.

 #### Style